SFe-Team-was-taken/SFe/sfe-specification-4.0u5.md

 In the above figure, `wBank` has been replaced with `byBankMSB` and `byBankLSB`.

 This splits the one `WORD` in legacy SF2.04 into two `BYTE` values, one for each bank. `byBankMSB` goes before `byBankLSB` due to RIFF being a little-endian format.
-For RIFX, `byBankLSB` is first.
+(Update 5)

 #### Using more than one percussion bank